devops329/devops/instruction/playwright/playwright.md

 It looks like we have 💯% line coverage.
 I'm feeling good!

-If we modify our test so that it doesn't do anything meaningful.
+If we modify our test so that it doesn't do anything meaningful:

 ```sh
 test('test', async ({ page }) => {